 She could hear seven people running toward her now, but Edward reached her first.
 He skidded to a stop in front of her, grabbing her arms and shaking her.

 "What are you doing?" he demanded, his voice pained and desperate.
 "You're not leaving, Bella.
 Please.
 Please, you're not really leaving?"

 "Edward, let go of her."
 Carlisle stopped a few yards away from them, the others coming up behind him.
 "I told her she could leave if she wanted to.
 It's her choice."

-Edward ignoring him, still gripping Bella's arms tightly.
+Edward ignored him, still gripping Bella's arms tightly.
 "Are we really so awful?
 Have we made you so miserable?"

 "I have to go back," she whispered, but it was without conviction.
 She didn't want it.
 "I'm sorry."

 "Why?
 Back to what?
 I thought your sire abandoned you?"

 She shook her head, wishing that the truth didn't condemn her so harshly.
 "It was me.
 I left."